Smithsonian Institution: Founding

-Beginning in 1825, weekly sittings were arranged during sessions of Congress for the reading of scientific and literary productions, but this was continued for only a short time, as the number attending declined rapidly.
+Beginning in 1825, weekly sittings were arranged during sessions of Congress for the reading of scientific and literary productions, but this was done for only a short time, as the number of attendees declined rapidly.
 Eighty-five communications by 26 people were made to Congress during the entire life of the society, with more than a half relating to astronomy or mathematics.
 Among all the activities planned by the institute, only a few were actually implemented.
 Two were the establishment of a botanical garden, and a museum that was designed to have a national and permanent status.
 The former occupied space where the present Botanic Garden sits.

 The museum contained specimens of zoology, botany, archeology, fossils, etc., some of which were passed on to the Smithsonian Institution after its formation.
 The institute's charter expired in 1838, but its spirit lived on in the National Institution, founded in 1840.
 With the mission to "promote science and the useful arts, and to establish a national museum of natural history," this organization continued to press Congress to establish a museum that would be structured in terms that were very similar to those finally incorporated into the founding of the Smithsonian Institution.
 Its work helped to develop an underlying philosophy that pushed for the pursuit and development of scientific knowledge that would benefit the nation, and edify its citizens at the same time.